ARandomBob/SnowProblemCommunicationCantFix/README.md

 | `{teamstale}` | Same, per team, with a nudge to update |
 | `{knownerrors}` | "Known Errors with workarounds:" list |

-Lines starting with `•` render as bullets.
-Bullets whose tokens expand to nothing are removed.

 ---